 With a cryptocurrency, you might “earn” a certain amount by giving computing power as the source of value, much like the bread was in the example above.
 Then you can hold onto that cryptocurrency until you use it for a different purchase.
 In this way, a cryptocurrency essentially acts just like a traditional currency in terms of how it’s used to buy and sell in different types of exchanges and transactions.
 However, it’s the exact medium on which the currency is held and exchanged along with the benefits of that medium (and the differences therein) that make cryptocurrencies stand out.

-How Are Cryptocurrency Transactions Protected?
+How Are Cryptocurrency Transactions Protected In 2022?

 One of the most natural questions that people want to know is if it’s a given that cryptocurrencies are basically just lines of data on a computer somewhat, what keeps someone from simply making up some of the currency on a computer and then using it for purchases?
 The way this is prevented is through the use of something called a blockchain, which is essentially an anonymous tracking mechanism for each unit of the currency.
 Each cryptocurrency has its own official blockchain, and it keeps track of every non-counterfeit piece of the cryptocurrency itself.
 This means that if an amount of the cryptocurrency in question does not have a position on the blockchain, then you automatically know that it’s counterfeit, and the wallet programs simply will not accept it.